Lidarr/Lidarr/CONTRIBUTING.md

 # Development

 Lidarr is written in C# (backend) and JS (frontend).
-The backend is built on the .NET6 (and _soon_ .NET8) framework, while the frontend utilizes Reactjs.
+The backend is built on the .NET 8 framework, while the frontend utilizes Reactjs.

 ## Tools required

 - Visual Studio 2022 or higher is recommended (<https://www.visualstudio.com/vs/>).
 The community version is free and works (<https://www.visualstudio.com/downloads/>).

-> VS 2022 V17.0 or higher is recommended as it includes the .NET6 SDK {.is-info}
+> VS 2022 V17.0 or higher is recommended as it includes the .NET 8 SDK {.is-info}

 - HTML/Javascript editor of choice (VS Code/Sublime Text/Webstorm/Atom/etc)